@WrRan

 dbmsoutputgetline.js:

-Another way is to wrap the DBMS_OUTPUT.GET_LINE()
+Another way is to wrap the DBMS_OUTPUT.GET_LINE() call into a

 pipelined function and fetch the output using a SQL query.
 See